AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/GitHub Desktop.md

 •
 Dodanie plików
 •
-Commit i push na GitHuba
+Commit to Main i Push Origin on GitHubCommit to Main i Push Origin on GitHub

 ## How to create a Local Repository in GitHub
-Create a folder on your system (C:\Repos_GitHub).
-This will act as a local repository which will later hit the GitHub website
+1.Create a folder on your system (C:\Repos_GitHub).
+This will act as a local repository which will connect the GitHub Pages.

+screen authorise

+2.Commit to Main and Push Origin

 [link](https://training.github.com/downloads/github-git-cheat-sheet/)

-## How to share your GitHub Repository with your collaborators

-To host (or share) a Git repository on GitHub, follow the steps below:

 ## How to Clone Repository